saikrmet/cdc-dmi-gpt/README.md

 ---
-name: ChatGPT + Enterprise data
+name: ChatGPT + CDC DMI data
 description: Chat with your data using OpenAI and AI Search.
 languages:
 - python